20a31a05d9/FRT/README.md

 # Features and Functionalities

-•Interactive and responsive UI.
+-Interactive and responsive UI.

-•Has many graphical and visual innovative effects.
+-Has many graphical and visual innovative effects.

-•Have an aesthetically pleasing visual design and architecture.
+-Have an aesthetically pleasing visual design and architecture.

-•Has collection of many web pages including Home, About, Services, Team, Gallery ,Contact,Healthbot, health topics and health related information etc.
+-Has collection of many web pages including Home, About, Services, Team, Gallery ,Contact,Healthbot, bookings and health related information etc.

-•User can know about health information through this website.
+-User can know about health information through this website.
+-Included the testimonials and services and pricing provided by the child care.

 # Screenshots of webpage